Skip to main content

 Why are upstream cluster metrics missing?

-Upstream metrics only appear when Envoy has configured clusters with active endpoints.
-If Envoy is running with only a direct response or passthrough configuration, cluster-level metrics will not be emitted.
+Upstream metrics (envoy_cluster_*) only appear when Envoy has configured clusters with active endpoints.
+With only a direct-response or passthrough configuration, cluster-level metrics are not emitted.
 Add at least one cluster with endpoints to see upstream metrics.

 What does envoy_server_live indicate?